 You don’t just stuff the shirt with the other clothes in your suitcase or duffle bag.
 It will wrinkle and leave you looking like a junior school kid on photo day.
 Carrying a heavy iron box is not a great idea either.

 This article will teach you how to fold a dress shirt for travel to reduce wrinkles and creases.
 Folding a dress shirt has never been this easy!
-Prepare to look sharp and stunning next time when you travel, but first, what should you look for when picking a travel shirt?
+So prepare to look sharp and stunning next time you travel, but first, what should you look for when picking a travel shirt?

 What Makes a Good Travel Shirt?

 A travel shirt made of quality materials will assure you of comfort and make you feel good about yourself.
 Merino wool will never disappoint.

 Not all good travel shirts are made of merino wool, but this material will leave you warm when it’s cold and keeps you fresh when the weather is hot, and, most importantly, it does not stink.

 A combination of spandex, polyester, and nylon works well too.
 Cotton shirts are comfortable, but they absorb and retain moisture and sweat, leaving you stinking.
 So instead, you can go for a lightweight cotton shirt.

 Not all shirts are great to pack when traveling.
 Some have a killer design but zero performance.
 Look for a wrinkle-resistant, quick-drying, stain, UV, and odor-resistant shirt for a travel shirt.

 Packing a few shirts, when traveling, is admirable.
 You’ll reduce your luggage size that will give you an easier time carrying it around.

 A shirt that would look good on the streets and great for a meeting or dinner is priceless.
 However, you should look presentable and simple at the same time.
 Avoid shirts with big printed logos or writings and offensive images.